 Proving that you don’t have to go far or spend a lot for winter sun, Tenerife offers the perfect getaway for people with any kind of time or money constraints.
 Its location in the Canary Islands off the west coast of Africa means you’ll be lapping up a pretty reliable stream of toasty rays from its bare blue skies.
 The island is a popular tourist destination yet enjoys many unspoilt and undiscovered areas.

 With its proximity to the UK and its tried and tested tourism infrastructure you can enjoy a relatively inexpensive holiday on an island with a lot to offer.
-Discover the island’s balmy temperatures for yourself on our Highlights of Tenerife Walk.
+Discover the island’s balmy temperatures for yourself on our walking holidays in the Canaries

 Lying quite a bit further afield is the distinctive island of Bali in the Indonesian archipelago.
 Though the Aussies might have known about this sun-dappled paradise for a while, it’s only recently that Brits have started flocking to its many shores.
 The appeal of Bali lies in its diversity.
 Very few places in the world can boast a hilly, jungle interior bordered so unilaterally by white and black sand beaches, all of which can be navigated easily by motorbike.
 It has a truly unique music, art, dance and religious culture, evident in its myriad temples where exotic rituals are performed.